The money is in the list.

 You can think of these opt-in forms as the seasoning to the main dish that is on your website.
 There is almost nothing more revolting than going to eat a meal and having your taste buds beat to death by the overuse of something like salt — belch!

 Similarly, you would not want to leave a bad taste in the mouth of your viewers by jumping them with a whole bunch of these popup opt-in forms.
 The point is that you can use them and they work, but don’t overdo it.

 Start with something less in your face like a popup bar plugin (Hellobar or AddThis are some nice free options for these) and then try a popup like Ninja Popups or Optin Monster to see how that does for you.
 All of these plugins offer different features and options that make it easy to use or exclude them from your pages.

 Here is a nice case study of how Buffer boosted their signups utilizing some of these things tactics and plugins:

-Another important thing to remember it to make sure to use the double opt-in feature in these apps in order to make sure you’re collecting the sign ups that really count.
-Kevin wrote a nice article about popups with a list of plugins that you could give a go:
+Another important thing to remember is to make sure to use the double opt-in feature in these apps in order to make sure you’re collecting the sign-ups that really count.
+We have some helpful plugin reviews about opt-in form plugins and popup plugins that are worth you looking into:

 Run a Contest